semver4j/semver4j/README.md

 ## Contributing

-Any pull request or bug report is welcome!
+Any pull request or bug report are welcome!
 If you have any suggestion about new features, you can **open an issue**.

 ## Thanks